-Delhi Statehood Bill introduced in Parliament but was not passed Act of 1957 as an autonomous body, (in 2011, an amendment led to the trifurcation of the MCD into three smaller municipal corporations; the North Delhi Municipal Corporation and the South Delhi Municipal Corporation).
+Delhi Statehood Bill introduced in Parliament but was not passed Corporation, East Delhi Municipal Corporation and the South Delhi Municipal Corporation).
 Its mission is to give efficient and accountable civic administration to the citizens and prompt redressal of their grievances.